Patrick Henry Community College - Official Site

 STEP ONE: Complete course requests for your high school courses with your school counselor.
 Be sure to ask which Dual Enrollment courses are being offered at your particular school when you are deciding on your schedule for the upcoming year.

 STEP TWO: Complete a Patrick Henry Community College Application for Admission.
 These are available in your high school guidance office.
 You may also download the application.
 BE SURE ALL INFORMATION HAS BEEN FILLED OUT COMPLETELY.
 Your application can then be turned in to your high school guidance counselor or the Career Coach.
 Once your application has been processed you will receive a letter from the college that will include your student ID number.
-You should then complete the Virginia Placement Test.
-Check with your counselor to see if the test is being offered at your high school OR you can take one on PHCC’s campus in the IATCC.

 How much does it cost?